• Home

 Interior and Upholstery

-The interior showed considerable wear and tear.
-Both front seats were stained, and the driver's side had a noticeable tear in the bolster.
-The cigarette lighter was missing, and the odometer was broken, providing no accurate mileage reading.
-As was typical for vehicles of this age, the original stereo and speakers had been replaced at some point.
+The interior condition reflected extensive use.
+Both front seats were stained, with the driver’s side showing a prominent tear in the bolster.
+The cigarette lighter was missing, and the odometer was broken, preventing an accurate mileage reading.
+As is typical for vehicles of this age, the original stereo and speakers had been replaced at some point.

 Rear Buckets